We support and advise rural community groups on a wide range of issues and...

 Proposed Plans for the renovation of Hunsbury Hill Farm:

 We are pleased to announce that in June 2020 NACRE appointed GSS Architecture to work with us on the redevelopment of the site.
 The restoration and improvement of the buildings will allow NACRE to better serve its membership and carry out its core business whilst at the same time making the facilities available to the local community and to visitors from further afield.
 The core work in this phase of the project will be the restoration of the buildings.
 One range of hovels and cattle barns require major rebuild as walls and roofs have become unstable and in one case have partially collapsed.
-These will be repurposed to house the offices of NACRE and provide flexible buildings for a selection of community-based activities and enterprises.
+Our vision is to repurpose them to house the offices of NACRE and provide flexible buildings for a selection of community-based activities and enterprises.
 The other range of hovels and barns will be developed to extend and improve the conference and wedding business.
-A new building will replace a barn removed several decades ago that will house the main reception, a museum and a café.
+We would like to restore the barn that was removed several decades and return the farm to it's original layout when it was first developed as a model farm.
+Ideally we would like this new build to be sympathetic with the surrounding buildings but also using more modern materials to show that it is for the future.
+And it would then house the main reception area for the charity, a museum (linked with the other historical sites nearby) and a community run café.
 The farmhouse will be reconfigured to provide rental accommodation for community groups and the conference/wedding business.

 Below is a proposed site plan (dated August 2020)